Values & Beliefs

 ABOUT JESUS CHRIST:

-Therefore we worship Him and relate personally to Him as One who is both like us, (He suffered, was tempted, and struggled to follow the Father), and wholly unlike us – (the perfect and powerful Creator God of the Universe), and we seek to make Christ visible (incarnating him) in our broken world, taking risks to sacrifice our comfort, willingly enduring rejection and ridicule, all for the purpose of showing people what God is like, and we wait for His arrival with anticipation and expectancy, and we work diligently to make His way of justice, grace, mercy, kindness, peace, and forgiveness visible here on earth.
+Therefore we worship Him and relate personally to Him as One who is both like us, (He suffered, was tempted, and struggled to follow the Father), and wholly unlike us – (the perfect and powerful Creator God of the Universe).
+We seek to make Christ visible (incarnating him) in our broken world, taking risks to sacrifice our comfort and willingly enduring rejection and ridicule, all for the purpose of showing people what God is like.
+We wait for His arrival with anticipation and expectancy, and we work diligently to make His way of justice, grace, mercy, kindness, peace, and forgiveness visible here on earth.

 Matthew 1:18-23, Isaiah 9:6, John 1:1-5, 14:10-30, Hebrews 4:14-15, 1 Corinthians 15:3-4, Romans 1:3-4, Acts 1:9-11, 1 Timothy 6:14-15, Titus 2:13

 The Holy Spirit is equal with the Father and the Son of God.
 He is present in the world to make people aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
 The Christian seeks to live under His control daily.